Sketch Animation: State-of-the-art Report

-These metrics are specific to the unique characteristics of sketches, focusing on the accuracy of the lines and contours. \\ \paragraph*{Chamfer distance (CD)} Chamfer Distance estimates the average closest distance between two sets of points or curves.
+\paragraph*{Chamfer distance (CD)} Chamfer Distance~\cite{barrow1977chamfer} estimates the average closest distance between two sets of points or curves.
 In sketch animation, it is used to evaluate how closely a set of generated strokes matches the ground-truth stroke set.
-A lower CD value indicates a better match. \paragraph*{Hausdorff distance (HD)} Hausdorff Distance estimates the maximum distance of a point in one set to the nearest point in the other set.
-It is sensitive to outliers or large deviations in the generated strokes, making it a robust metric for ensuring high accuracy and no significant errors. \\
+A lower CD value indicates a better match.

+\paragraph*{Hausdorff distance (HD)} Hausdorff Distance~\cite{huttenlocher1993hausdorff} estimates the maximum distance of a point in one set to the nearest point in the other set.
+It is sensitive to outliers or large deviations in the generated strokes, making it a robust metric for ensuring high accuracy and no significant errors.